Soccer: Palestine rallies by Lindale in OT; Lufkin downs Corsicana

 Lufkin jumped out to a quick 3-0 lead and held on for the 4-2 win over the Tigers.

 Luis Flores scored two goals and added an assist to lead the Panthers.
-The senior now has 42 career goals.
+The senior now has 42 goals this season.

 Jerry Perez, a junior, scored the first goal for Lufkin off an assist from Flores at the 30:33 mark of the first half.
 At 21:37, Flores found the back of the net on a free kick for a 2-0 lead.